thetek42/schmu/README.md

 an ID using the `--request-id` command line parameter.
 This ID is then used to display a QR code in the graphical user interface, which directs users to the song submission page.
 There, they can search for a song, which will then be added to the queue of the client.
-After the client finishes downloading the song, it will be played.
+After the client finishes downloading the song from YouTube Music, it will be played.

 ### Prerequisites